 A: An Episcopalian is one who has been baptized with water in the name of the Father, the Son, and the Holy Spirit, and chooses to be registered on the roll of an Episcopal congregation.
 An Episcopalian worships in the Episcopal tradition.
 St. Paul’s Church, in the Episcopal tradition, is part of the one, Holy, Catholic, and Apostolic Church.

 A: Our church is a welcoming community and invites you to attend worship or other activities.
 We encourage you to get to know us as an Episcopal parish and opportunities that might help you serve God through your gifts and passions.
 If you would like to become a member, please contact Fr.
 Steve Teague.
 We offer the Sacrament of Holy Baptism, if you have not been baptized (for infants, children and adults).
 Confirmation or Reception (for those who have been confirmed by a bishop in another denomination) is offered after a series of classes that will acquaint you more fully with the Episcopal Church and St. Paul’s in particular.
 If you decide to join formally or participate with us, we like to register your participation/membership in the Church Register, have you on the parish mailing lists, and honor special moments in your life on anniversary dates

 Q: Can I Receive Communion at St. Paul’s Church?

 A: All Christians of any denominational background are welcomed to receive.
 If you have questions, talk with Fr.
-Steve.
+Brad.
 St. Paul’s offers a Chalice for those who choose to drink the wine, or an Intinction Chalice for those who prefer to dip their bread into the wine.
 Receiving just the bread constitutes fully receiving communion.
 If you are not yet baptized, you are still welcomed at the rail.
 Just cross your arms over your chest.
 The priest will offer a special Blessing for you.